s-goldman/Dusty-Evolved-Star-Kit/README.md

  * binning of the normalization range

 **Available model grids**:
 Several grids are **already available** and are located in the _models_ directory (change using the model_grid variable in the config.py file).
 You can also specify the state-of-the-art dust growth models by Nanni et al. (2019) which are automatically downloaded and used when selected.
-New news will include the [GRAMS model grid](https://2dust.stsci.edu/grams_models.cgi) based on the 2DUST code and the [DARWIN models](https://arxiv.org/abs/1904.10943).
+New grids will include the 2D [GRAMS model grid](https://2dust.stsci.edu/grams_models.cgi) based on the 2DUST code and 3D [DARWIN models](https://arxiv.org/abs/1904.10943).

 _Update (15 Apr 2019): Starkey site currently down: Nanni et al. (2019) models currently unavailable_